clemensv/spec/http-webhook.md

 handshake outcome is that the delivery is denied, the sender MUST NOT deliver events to the target.

-It is important to understand is that the handshake does not aim to establish an authentication or authorization context.
+It is important to understand that the handshake does not aim to establish an authentication or authorization context.
 It only serves to protect the sender from being told to a push to a destination that is not expecting the traffic.
 While this specification mandates use of an authorization model, this